lbustio/intensity/readme.md

 ## Objectives

 The main objective of the project is to detect the intensity of the principles of persuasion within phishing messages.
-These principles, as identified by Ana Ferreira and Lázaro Bustio-Martínez, include:
+These principles, as identified by Ana Ferreira [1] and Lázaro Bustio-Martínez [2], include:

 - **Authority**: Use of authority figures or authoritative instructions.
 - **Urgency**: Creation of a sense of urgency or pressure for the recipient to act quickly.